Ted Bell: Biography

 Bell wrote the Alexander Hawke series of spy novels.
 Warlord, released in 2010, revolves around a vendetta against the British royal family beginning with the 1979 murder of Lord Mountbatten.
-His previous work, Tsar, dealt with the rise of the 'New Russia', the return of the KGB and the new 'Evil Empire.'
-His newest Hawke novel, slated to be released in May 2018 and is published by HarperCollins, is Overkill, and deals with Vladimir Putin, and the kidnapping of Hawke's son, Alexei.
+His previous work, Tsar (2008), deals with the rise of the 'New Russia', the return of the KGB, and the new 'Evil Empire.'
+Overkill, his Hawke novel released in 2018, deals with Vladimir Putin and the kidnapping of Hawke's son, Alexei.

 Bell's World War II time-travel adventure novel, Nick of Time, was published in a new hardcover illustrated edition by St. Martin's Press in May 2008.
 It features Nick McIver, along with Lord Richard Hawke, Archibald "Gunner" Steele, Kate McIver (Nick's younger sister), Commander Hobbes (Lord Hawke's colleague, a brilliant weapons designer), the murderous pirate captain Billy Blood, and his cohort Snake Eye.
 It debuted on The New York Times Best Seller list for Children at #4.

 The sequel to Nick of Time was published in hardcover by St. Martin's Press in 2010.
-Entitled The Time Pirate, it deals with the Nazi invasion of the Channel Islands and Nick McIver's role in George Washington's victory over Cornwallis at the Battle of Yorktown in 1781.
+Titled The Time Pirate, it deals with the Nazi invasion of the Channel Islands and Nick McIver's role in George Washington's victory over Cornwallis at the Battle of Yorktown in 1781.
 It debuted on The New York Times Best Seller list for Children at #6.

 In January 2019, Bell and Jonathan Adler of Adler Films formed El Dorado Entertainment, a feature film and television production company based in New York.

 In July 2019, Bell signed a two-book deal with Random House.

 Bell lived and worked in Greenwich, Connecticut.
-He died in Hartford of an intercerebral hemorrhage on January 20, 2023, at the age of 76.
+He died in Hartford of an intracerebral hemorrhage on January 20, 2023, at the age of 76.